zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

   - Application plug-in documentation: `/ZLUX/plugins/<app_name>/catalogs/swagger`

 - In application plug-in documentation, displays only stubs for undocumented dataservices, stating that the dataservice exists but showing no details.
 Undocumented dataservices include non-REST dataservices such as WebSocket services.

+## Using dataservices with RBAC
+If your administrator configures the Zowe Application Framework to use role-based access control (RBAC), then when you create a dataservice you must consider the length of its paths.

+To control access to dataservices, administrators can enable RBAC, then use a z/OS security product such as RACF to map roles and authorities to a System Authorization Facility (SAF) profile.
+For information on RBAC, see [Applying role-based access control to dataservices](../../user-guide/mvd-configuration.md#applying-role-based-access-control-to-dataservices).

+SAF profiles have the following format:

+`<product>.<instance id>.SVC.<pluginid_with_underscores>.<service>.<HTTP method>.<dataservice path with forward slashes '/' replaced by periods '.'>`

+For example, to access this dataservice endpoint:

+`/ZLUX/plugins/org.zowe.foo/services/baz/_current/users/fred`

+Users must have READ access to the following profile:

+`ZLUX.DEFAULT.SVC.ORG_ZOWE_FOO.BAZ.POST.USERS.FRED`

+Profiles cannot contain more than 246 characters.
+If the path section of an endpoint URL makes the profile name exceed limit, the path is trimmed to only include elements that do not exceed the limit.
+For example, imagine that each path section in this endpoint URL contains 64 characters:

+`/ZLUX/plugins/org.zowe.zossystem.subsystems/services/data/_current/aa..a/bb..b/cc..c/dd..d`

+So `aa..a` is 64 "a" characters, `bb..b` is 64 "b" characters, and so on.
+The URL could then map to the following example profile:

+`ZLUX.DEFAULT.SVC.ORG_ZOWE_ZOSSYSTEM_SUBSYSTEMS.DATA.GET.AA..A.BB..B`

+The profile ends at the `BB..B` section because adding `CC..C` would put it over 246 characters.
+So in this example, all dataservice endpoints with paths that start with `AA..A.BB..B` are controlled by this one profile.

+To avoid this issue, we recommend that you maintain relatively short endpoint URL paths.